205 W 5th Ave

 People who have risk factors for these diseases and barriers to testing in a full-service clinic can get free testing at KCPHD.
 Rapid hepatitis C testing is now available!
 Just a drop of blood from the finger can produce results in about 30 minutes.
 The HIV test requires getting a tube of blood from a vein.
 When a person tests positive for these infections, KCPHD staff help find an affordable, health care provider and other resources to successfully treat or manage these conditions.

 HIV and hepatitis C can be spread by sharing injection equipment.
-To reduce spread of these diseases, tThe Never Share syringe exchange is open every Thursday from 12:300p.m. to 3:00 p.m. at the United Methodist Church at the corner of 3rd and Ruby in Ellensburg, 210 S. Ruby Streetand every Wednesday from 2:00 to 4:00 pm in Cle Elum, behind the Medic One Office at 505 Power Street.
+To reduce spread of these diseases, the Never Share syringe exchange is open every Thursday from 12:30 p.m. to 3:00 p.m. at the United Methodist Church at the corner of 3rd and Ruby in Ellensburg, and every Wednesday from 2:00 to 4:00 pm in Cle Elum, behind the Medic One Office at 505 Power Street.
 To schedule an appointment in Cle Elum, please call the front desk or Harm Reduction Specialist.

 Kittitas County has a total area of 2,333 square miles.
 The highest point in the county is Mount Daniel at 7,959 feet above sea level.